 Disclosure: The Bluehost links on this page are affiliate links.
 This means if you purchase a product through an affiliate link, I will receive a commission at no additional cost to you.

-To keep costs down, like most bloggers, I suggest hosting your new blog with Bluehost.
+To keep costs down, I suggest hosting your new blog with Bluehost.
 They’re the most affordable, recommended by WordPress and perfect for beginners.

 WordPress is the easy to use content management system for managing your blog, that most bloggers use.